arudhir/planter/README.md

 ### 1. QC Stats

-We gather a few statistics and upload the results to S3.
+We gather some key statistics from our various analyses and upload the results to S3.

 For example, for our example Mesoplasma sample, we get: